Alcohol is the most commonly spiked substance, according to Spike Aware.

 What other measures are in place to help?

 A survey by Drinkaware found that if measures were taken to prevent spiking (only 5% of venues surveyed said they had measures in place), the most common was CCTV, followed by reporting schemes like Ask for Angela.
-While CCTV might show the crime in action, it does not
+A recent BBC investigation, revealed however that over half of London venues didn’t know what the codeword ‘Angela’ meant.
+The survey also had a caveat – no research had been done into which methods effectively prevented spiking.

 Our teachers would always get so sheepish in sex education.
 Making it taboo makes it much harder to solve.